 She has received such awards as the Prix d’Instrument at the Écoles d'art Americaines (France), the Aldo Parisot Prize at Yale University, and was a finalist for the Pro Musicis International Award.
 She completed the nationally acclaimed Artist In Residency with the Montgomery Symphony Orchestra as well as a fellowship with the Yale Baroque Ensemble.
 Usiskin has held tenured orchestral appointments with the New Haven Symphony Orchestra, Jacksonville Symphony Orchestra, and Orchestra Iowa, where she served as Principal Cello.

 Usiskin has performed chamber music with such renowned artists as Richard Stolzman, Ani Kavafian, and Emanuel Ax.
 Recent solo performances include concerts of the complete J.S.
 Bach solo suites in Los Angeles and Connecticut as well as concertos of Dvoràk and Shostakovich with the Montgomery Symphony and Orchestra Iowa respectively.
-Usiskin is a member of multiple chamber groups including the Bayberry String Quartet, Arté Trio, and the new music ensemble BAMA Players.
+Usiskin is a member of multiple chamber groups including the Bayberry String Quartet and ensemble vim.

 In 2011, Usiskin founded the Montgomery Music Project, an El Sistema strings program for school students in Montgomery, Alabama.
 Under her direction, the program gave intensive string instruction to hundreds of low-income children across three counties.
 She served as the Executive Director of the program from its inception through 2013.
 For more information, visit www.montgomerysymphony.org/mmp

-Usiskin currently serves on the faculty of the University of Alabama at Birmingham, through which she founded the concert series Chamber Music @ AEIVA.
+Usiskin serves on the faculty of the University of Alabama at Birmingham, through which she founded the concert series Chamber Music @ AEIVA.
 She also teaches at Birmingham-Southern College, the Alabama School of Fine Arts, and STEP Birmingham.
 Usiskin's cello studies began at age five with Gilda Barston of the Music Institute of Chicago and continued with Richard Hirschl of the Chicago Symphony Orchestra.
 She graduated from Columbia University cum laude with a Bachelor of Arts in Neuroscience and Behavior, The Juilliard School with a Master of Music, and Yale University with a Doctor of Musical Arts.
+She currently lives in Atlanta, GA.

 Copyright © 2017 Laura Usiskin Music - All Rights Reserved.